-Among the receptors of the somatosensory system are, for example, the skin and joint receptors.
-The receptors always constitute the first neuron of the respective sensory tract.
+Among the receptors of the somatosensory system are, e.g., the skin and joint receptors.
+The receptors always constitute the 1st neuron of the respective sensory tract.

-The above-mentioned qualities are conducted in the sensory system through three tracts, some of which can be further subdivided.
-Among these tracts are the anterolateral system, the dorsal column system, as well as the spinocerebellar tracts.
+The above-mentioned qualities are conducted in the sensory system through 3 tracts, some of which can be further subdivided.
+Among these tracts are the anterolateral system, the dorsal column system as well as the spinocerebellar tracts.

 The anterolateral system can be further divided into the anterior spinothalamic tract and the lateral spinothalamic tract.
 The anterior spinothalamic tract conveys the crude sense of touch, while the lateral spinothalamic tract serves to conduct the information related to the sense of pain and temperature.

-In contrast to the lateral spinothalamic tract, the second neuron of the anterior spinothalamic tract may be 15 segments above or up to two segments below the first neuron.
+In contrast to the lateral spinothalamic tract, the 2nd neuron of the anterior spinothalamic tract may be 15 segments above or up to 2 segments below the 1st neuron.
 The axons of both tracts pass over to the opposite side on the level of the spinal cord in the area of the anterior commissure.

 The ensuing path of both tracts is identical, too.
-In the area of the ventral posterolateral nucleus of the thalamus, the connection to the third neuron is established, whose axon extends to the postcentral gyrus.
+In the area of the ventral posterolateral nucleus of the thalamus, the connection to the 3rd neuron (whose axon extends to the postcentral gyrus) is established.